junaidAhsan/junaidAhsan/README.md

 - 👋 Hi, I’m @junaidAhsan
 - 👀 I’m interested in all things Software/Solution Architecture and Computer Programming
 - 🌱 I’m currently learning Azure, and tons of other stuff
-- 💞️ I’m looking to collaborate with Web Designers looking or Data Scientists looking for developers
+- 💞️ I’m looking to collaborate with Web Designers, or Data Scientists, looking for developers
 - 📫 How to reach me ... leave a comment here? (more options coming soon...)

 <!---